rdmarsh/elm/README.md

 ### Pre-requisites

 You will need the following software installed.
-The `Makefile` will check some of this for you by running `make init`.
+The `Makefile` will check some of this for you by running `make init`

 * `make`
 * `curl`